Multi-Location Business Networking: Connecting Branch Offices Securely

 Most small to medium businesses find UniFi or NordLayer sufficient.
 These alternatives make sense when specific requirements exceed what consumer-grade or cloud VPN solutions provide.

-Successful multi-location networks start with proper planning.
-Taking time upfront prevents configuration headaches and ensures smooth expansion.
+Proper planning prevents configuration conflicts and ensures smooth expansion as you add locations.
+The three critical planning areas are IP address allocation, bandwidth requirements, and security policies.
 For foundational network planning principles, see our small business network setup guide.

 IP Address Planning